dainst/idai-field/desktop/src/manual/manual.en.md

 <p align="center"><img src="images/en/configuration/input_type_checkboxes.png" alt="Input type 'Checkboxes'"/></p>

 #### Date
 Selection of a date from a calendar.
 The input field can also be used to enter only month or year information.
+Optionally, you can specify a time as well.
+For further configuration options, see the section *Configuration of date fields*.
 <p align="center"><img src="images/en/configuration/input_type_date.png" alt="Input type 'Date'"/></p>

 #### Dating